publiccodenet/jitsi-community/README.md

 ```

 ### Edit the Prosody configuration for the Jitsi instance.
-This involves setting the Prosody instance to use the auth_sql_hashed and adding an auth_sql block to the credentials to the Prosody sql user you created earlier.
+Configure the Prosody instance to use the auth_sql_hashed module and add an auth_sql block containing the credentials for the Prosody MariaDB user you created earlier.
 In the configuration block for the Prosody host used by your Jitsi instance.
 ```lua
         authentication = "sql_hashed"